nasa/cumulus-orca/website/docs/operator/data-recovery.md

 On the dashboard home page, click on `Granules` option and add the granule to recover.
 Then click on the `Options` button and select `Execute`.
 From the dropdown menu, select `OrcaRecoveryWorkflow` and hit `Confirm`.
 This will execute the recovery process.
-There are several configurable parameters can be set up while running the workflow are explained in the section [below](#recovery-workflow-configurable-parameters).
+There are several configurable parameters that can be set up while running the workflow and are explained in the section [below](#recovery-workflow-configurable-parameters).

 ## Manual recovery via step function workflow